 3) Any provisions set forth in this policy that are included under the sole authority of ASBDC/Double Mountain Coach and are not provided under the authority of the above-named Federal regulations are underlined.
 Tests conducted under the sole authority of ASBDC/Double Mountain Coach will be performed on non-USDOT forms and will be separate from USDOT testing in all respects.

-B. APPLICABILITY
+APPLICABILITY

 This Drug and Alcohol Testing Policy applies to all safety-sensitive employees (full- or part-time) when performing safety sensitive duties.
 See Attachment A for a list of employees and the authority under which they are included.